ziglings-org/exercises/CONTRIBUTING.md

 To keep our automated tests happy, each exercise also has a patch in `patches/healed` that “heals” it.

-When you change an exercise, you’ll usually need to update its patch too.
+When you change an exercise, you will usually need to update its patch too.
 That’s where our little helper Gollum comes in:

-  1. In the project root, create a folder called answers/
+  1. In the project root, create a folder called `answers/`
   2. Put your solved version of the exercise file in there
   3. Back in the root, run:
      `./patches/gollum <exercise-number>`